xujiachang1024/Tiny-File-System/README.md

-# Tiny-File-System
+# Tiny File System
-A bare-bone implementation of the Google File System
+A miniaturized networked implementation of the Google File System